symfony/symfony-docs/cookbook/configuration/environments.rst

     # 'test' environment and debug disabled
     $ php app/console command_name --env=test --no-debug

-In addition to ``--env`` and ``--debug`` options, Symfony commands behavior can also be controlled with environment variables.
+In addition to the ``--env`` and ``--debug`` options, Symfony commands behavior can also be controlled with environment variables.
 The Symfony console application checks the existence and value of these environment variables before executing any command: